-Dishes and domes

-Place 30 cones randomly around the room.
-Split the class into two teams and line them up opposite each other at the edges of the room, facing the cones.
-The object of the game is for each team to turn the cones either upside down (to form dishes) or the right way up (to form domes).
-Instruct one team to turn the cones upside down and the other team to turn them up the right way.
+Plan 2022 - 2023 USh Prim right way.
 After one minute, count the number of dishes and domes to see which team wins.
 Play the best of three games, and alternate the teams' tasks.
 This game really raises the heart rate and gets the children running around.
-Chain tag

-Appoint two children as catchers; their aim is to catch others by tagging them.
-When caught, the children join hands and carry on catching as a pair until they have a chain of four.
+Tails Give each child a bib to tuck into the back of their shorts so that they are visible.
+Challenge the children to steal as many bibs as possible until all the bibs have been stolen.
+Repeat this activity several times.
+Chain tag Appoint two children as catchers; their aim is to catch other by tagging them.
+When caught, the children join hands and catch as a pair and try to catch more people until they have a chain of four.
 They then break off into pairs and start again.

-Ask: Where is your heart?
+Application and practice: Ask: Where is your heart?
 Put your hand on it.
 Can you feel it beating?
 How is it beating?

-2 Warm-up:

-Numbers game

-Ask the children to move around the whole room, changing their action when the following numbers are called:

-- 1. Jog around the room
+2 Warm-up: Numbers game Ask the children to move around the whole room, changing their action when the following numbers are called.
+1. Jog around the room.
+2. Jumping jacks.
+3. Sit down.
+4. Bend down, touch the floor and jump up.

-- 2. Jumping jacks

-- 3. Sit down

-- 4. Bend down, touch the floor and jump up.
 Ensure all children know the required moves.
 Vary the time between calling out the different numbers.
 What has happened to your heart rate?
 Put your hand on your heart.
 Can you feel what is happening?

-Skills learning and development:
+Skills learning and development: Introduce the exercises that the children are going to do in a circuit.
 Explain that a circuit is a variety of exercises that are completed one after the other, allowing individuals to work at their own pace.

-- Jumping from side to side over a line (legs and heart)

-- Jumping jacks (legs and heart)

-- Running (most major muscles and heart)

-- Ball pass (abdominals and arms)

-- Clap under knees (legs, arms and heart)
+Usually the aim is to improve aerobic fitness and strength.
+Model the circuit. • Jumping from side to side over a line (leg muscles and heart) Jumping jacks (leg and arm muscles, and heart) Running (most major muscles and heart) Ball pass (abdominals and arm muscles) Clap under knees (leg and arm muscles, and heart).
 Try all the exercises as a class.
-Help the children with the correct technique or ask them to pair up to help each other and give feedback on how well they are doing the exercise.
+Help the children with the correct technique or ask them to pair up and help each other, giving feedback on how well they are doing the exercise.
 Talk about the reason for doing each one, and which parts of the body are being used each time.
-How do you feel after that exercise?
-Touch the muscles you used.
-(Link to health.)
-Do you feel hot?
+Ask: How do you feel after that exercise?
+Touch the muscles you

-Application and practice: